 I’m not saying it doesn’t happen (because there are times when clients will be thrilled with the first version) but you should know that it is rare that everything will be perfect on the first round – and that is totally normal.

-That’s why edits and adjustments–in other words, rewrites–are part and parcel of the copywriting process.
+That’s why edits and adjustments–rewrites–are part and parcel of the copywriting process.

-Your copywriter wants you to be fully satisfied.
+Your copywriter wants you to be happy and fully satisfied.
 That’s why he will be prepared to make necessary changes.
 But keep in mind that there is no such thing as unlimited rewrites.
 Realistically, it’s simply not feasible.
+(At least not without cloning himself or time warps!)

 Instead, you’ll be informed how many rewrites are included (provided the creative brief doesn’t change) in the price quoted to you before you even get started.